natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 The goal of this simple 4-week lab is to recreate basics this classic platform game: **Mario**, step by step and complete it by the end of Week 4.
 We will try to rebuild World 1-1 as closely as possible, although due to constraints of time, some features may be omitted.
 In Week 5 & 6, we upgrade our skills to explore Unity3D.

 # Preparation
 **Download the starter asset** from your **course handout**, under "Class Calendar" heading, *Week 1 Session 3 row.* This is a starter asset that you can import to your project and complete the lab.
-It contains all required images, sound files, etc so we can safe time searching all these stuffs.
+It contains all required images, sound files, etc so we can save time searching all these stuffs.

 ***We do not own any of the assets and are simply using them for non-profit educational purposes.***